 Virtual assistance is a branch of the administrative profession formalized by Anastacia Brice in 1997.
 The professionals are called virtual assistants, or VAs.
 VAs are micro business owners who provide administrative, operational, and personal support while working in long-term collaborative relationships with only a handful of terrific clients.
 VAs support their clients’ admin and ops needs, across the board, without having to ever step foot inside the clients’ offices by using great technology combined with terrific interpersonal skills.

 As you move around the ‘net, you’ll see a variety of definitions about what virtual assistance is, and what VAs do.
 AssistU has always had a strong and distinctive brand of virtual assistance which we believe is the highest and best standard for the industry as a whole.

 Our brand is about VAs being committed business owners, running professional practices in which they provide administrative, operations, and sometimes personal support, across the board, in long-term and collaborative relationships.
 So, a VA is a person who supports a client, across the board, without being geographically present in the client’s location.

-In our opinion, what makes a person a VA isn’t that the services can be performed at a distance, but rather that the services that are being performed are administrative in scale and scope, and are provided with the desire to support the client across the board, not with just one specific function or task, no matter how ongoing that might be.
+In our opinion, what makes a person a VA isn’t that the services can be performed at a distance, but rather that the services that are being performed are administrative and operational in scale and scope, and are provided with the desire to support the client across the board, not with just one specific function or task, no matter how ongoing that might be.